 Research Experiences for Undergraduates

-MDI and the Computer Science Department are co-hosting an NSF Research Experience for Undergraduates (REU) site.
-This REU Site aims not only to teach students about computer science research but also to help them understand how researchers in other disciplines use computer science algorithms and analytic tools to generate evidence for developing public policy.
+MDI and the Computer Science Department are co-hosting a Research Experience for Undergraduates (REU) site.
+This REU site aims not only to teach students about computer science research but also to help them understand how researchers in other disciplines use computer science algorithms and analytic tools to generate evidence for developing public policy.

 REU Students